Measures of Association

 1. Population validity

-It refers to the extent to which the results of an experiment can be generalized to whole population.
+It refers to the extent to which the results of an experiment can be generalized to the whole population.
 In case the sample population well represents the reference population, it is known as the population validity.

 2. Ecological validity

 In this case, the environment of the study has complete resemblance with the real world.
-It is the extent to which the conclusions of a research study match with the generalized findings in context of whole population.
+It is the extent to which the conclusions of a research study match with the generalized findings in the context of the whole population.

 Threats to Reliability

-The major threats to reliability include
+The major threats to reliability include: